jacquescorbytuech/Blog/site/content/20190610_gdpr_email_tracking.md

 <br />
 ## So What's the Problem?

-The overwhelming majority of commercial email sent today contains tracking pixels and tracking links, these are used to uniquely identify individuals so that opens and clicks can be correctly attributed to.
-This isn't strictly a problem, the GDPR does not ban processing of personal data for tracking purposes, however email tracking fails to meet a number of criteria necessary to be legal under the GDPR.
+The overwhelming majority of commercial email sent today contains tracking pixels and tracking links, these are used to uniquely identify individuals so that opens and clicks can be correctly attributed to them.
+This isn't strictly a problem, the GDPR does not ban processing of personal data for tracking purposes, however email tracking frequently fails to meet a number of criteria necessary to be legal under the GDPR.

 **We're not collection consent to track user behaviour** - That means we're probably relying on good old Legitimate Interest and that's frought with a number of risks.

-Firstly, most brands aren't disclosing in their privacy policies that they're tracking user behaviour in marketing emails.
+Firstly, most brands aren't disclosing in their privacy policies or at moment of signup that they're tracking user behaviour in marketing emails.
 That's a problem.
 [Article 5](https://gdpr-info.eu/art-5-gdpr/) clearly states that to be legally compliant, personal data should be processed in the following manner:

 >processed lawfully, fairly and in a transparent manner in relation to the data subject (‘lawfulness, fairness and transparency’);